Section 921: showhouses

 7.5 For properties at the top end of the market, or substantially greater value than the norm for the GVO’s office area.

 This will normally relate to new properties built on spec and completely out of character with the top end of the market for example a £5million high class development, when the normal pricing for the town/urban conurbation area is a maximum £2miilion.
-In these cases there should be no departure from the basic scheme set out in para 7.3 above, without the prior approval of the National Specialist or Technical Advisor.
+In these cases there should be no departure from the basic scheme set out in para 7.3 above, without the prior approval of the National Valuer or Technical Advisor.
 However, there may be circumstances where a stand back and look approach is required but even in these cases, there is unlikely to be a major variation with the scheme.
 Consideration of the resultant rateable value compared to a ceiling value for say, residential lettings (although in a different mode and category of use) may assist but in other circumstances may be misleading because the two markets do not work in parallel.

 7.6 Allowances for Show/View House hereditaments comprising complexes of 3-6 different styles of dwelling remain as for 2000 and 2005 Rating Lists.
 These hereditaments will comprise contiguous properties, normally ring fenced with the dividing fences between houses being removed to give the impression of greater space.
 The prospective purchasers normally enter through a sales office and are sign posted via a one-way system from one house to another.
 In these circumstances an element of quantum may exist and as a matter of principle GVO’s should give quantum allowances as set out below: -

 |Number of House in Complex||Max % Deducted from Total Rental Value|